Robh96/Evopt/README.md

 ## Usage

-Here is an example of how to use the `evopt` package to optimise the Rosenbrock function:
+Here is an example of how to use the `evopt` package to optimize the Rosenbrock function:

 ```python
 import evopt